 - The first sentence should state the purpose of the lab experiment.
-Then, state the unknown #, % composition/molarity of the unknown analyte, standard deviation, and ppt of the work.
-This part can be similar to the Results paragraph but NOT just a copy. - Discuss precision (ppt), discuss accuracy based on accuracy grade.
-State confidence level in the experimental work completed and WHY that confidence or lack thereof. - Include a detailed analysis of error (3 separate errors) in paragraph form based on student's own data/results.
-LABEL errors in paragraph (i.e. A possible error #1 is.....)
+Then, state the unknown #, % composition/molarity of the unknown analyte, standard deviation, and parts per thousand (ppt) of the work.
+This part can be similar to a synopsis Results paragraph but NOT just a copy. - Discuss precision (ppt).
+Also discuss accuracy based on your accuracy grade.
+State confidence level in the experimental work completed and WHY that confidence level or lack thereof.
+Confidence level can be numeric [i.e. I am about 90% confident] or qualitative [i.e. I am very confident or I have an above average confidence in my lab work...]. - Include a detailed analysis of errors (total of 3 separate errors) in paragraph form based on student's own data/results.
+LABEL errors in paragraph (i.e. A possible error #1 is.....).
+There is an illustrated example of an error analysis in Sakai Resources.
 Analysis of error may be on theoretical errors too, even though a student may not have actually made the error(s).
 Errors must be TECHNIQUE dependent.
 An example is improper buret reading and how it affects all measurements and calculations.

-Dirty glassware or blaming instrumentation or raw chemicals for example, is NOT a valid error.

-- O How does the error affect subsequent steps in the lab experiment?
-How does it change the calculated value of an analyte (concentration higher/lower than it would be if mistake didn't occur, etc.)? - EXAMPLE: there is an illustrated example for error analysis in Sakai Resources. - MINIMUM length of the conclusion section is 1 page double-spaced; there is no maximum limit.
+Dirty glassware, timing issues, or blaming instrumentation or raw chemicals, for example, are NOT valid errors.
+Approach an error analysis: - 1.
+Identify the error and where it happens in the lab experiment - 2.
+What calculation does that error affect? - 3.
+How does the error affect subsequent steps/calculations in the lab experiment?
+How does it change the calculated value of an analyte (concentration higher/lower than it would be if mistake didn't occur, etc.)? - MINIMUM length of the conclusion section is 1 page double-spaced; there is no maximum limit.